Kentucky vs. Santa Clara odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 SportsLine's model simulated Santa Clara Broncos vs. Kentucky Wildcats and revealed its college basketball picks for this NCAA Tournament 2026 first-round matchup on Friday

-The 10th-seeded Santa Clara Broncos will face the seventh-seeded Kentucky Wildcats in the first round of the 2026 NCAA Tournament Midwest Region on Friday.
-Santa Clara is coming off a 79-68 loss to Gonzaga in the WCC Tournament championship game on March 10, while Kentucky dropped a 71-63 decision to Florida in the SEC Tournament quarterfinals on Friday.
+The 10th-seeded Santa Clara Broncos will face the seventh-seeded Kentucky Wildcats in the first round of the 2026 NCAA Tournament on Friday.
+Santa Clara is coming off a 79-68 loss to Gonzaga in the WCC Tournament championship game, while Kentucky dropped a 71-63 decision to Florida in the SEC Tournament quarterfinals.
 The Broncos (26-8), who placed third in the WCC standings at 15-3, have won three of four games.
 The Wildcats (21-13), who finished tied for seventh in the Southeastern Conference at 10-8, have won two of their last three.

 Santa Clara vs. Kentucky spread: